Author: Ron Graham

 2 Fear Can Fail

 - Fear can degenerate into terror.
-The fear that motivates us to love and obey God can degenerate from a morbid terror, that "certain terrifying expectation". we mentioned before (Hebrews 10:22,27).
+The fear that motivates us to love and obey God can degenerate into a morbid terror, that "certain terrifying expectation" that we mentioned earlier (Hebrews 10:22,27).

 - Fear can come from the wrong source.
 The right fear comes from the Holy Spirit.
 If we are led by the Spirit, we will have a life-giving and liberating fear of God, not "a spirit of slavery leading to fear again" (Romans 8:12-17, 2Timothy 1:7).